AzuObs/windfury/README.md

 Thanks to [Counterpart](https://github.com/martinandert/counterpart), it will set the locale on Counterpart's singleton in order to you to be able to translate your content.

 Please note that each website translated version should be standalone versus each others, to performs the best of static website technologies.
 With this philosophy in mind, Windfury will deploy each website version to their respective AWS S3 bucket.
 Your AWS S3 buckets need to be named as \[locale\].\[your-bucket-name-configuration\] (e.q. _fr.felfire.com_ for French translation).
-The default locale (the first index in array) will be deployed to a AWS S3 bucket without locale prefix.
+The default locale (the first index in array) will be deployed to a AWS S3 bucket without locale prefix, but with a _www_ prefix by default if not specified in advanced configuration.

 If you don't want to translate your website, please do not specify locales in the configuration and name your AWS S3 bucket without locale prefix.